jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 that good citizens should be especially aware of this in their conduct and in the positions they choose to espouse.

+Indeed, many of the mechaisms of the Baha'i Administrative Order would not work without this emphasis on civic virtues.
+Consultation would not work without the necessary attitude of respect and humanity towards those we disagree with, and would result in an unbroken series of rancorous majority-only decisions.
+Block-voting and collusion would undermine the plurality voting system and destroy any hope for representative assemblies.
+The limited transparency necessary for an open uncensored exchange of ideas would give way to secrecy.
+The fixed and fluid nature of the executive would mean that every change of power would result in thoughtless arbitrary changes in the executive and other adjunct institutions.
+While this author hopes that all of these principles can be brought to bear on contemporary civic governance, this principle is perhaps the most important.

 ## Historical Parallels: Rule By Jury (Sortition)